+UNIVERSITY OF

+LEICESTER

-Policy Brief - #2.4 Case study - Lesotho
+Policy Brief - #2.4

+Case study - Lesotho

 The impact of tax abuses on Determinants of Health and Mortality rates in Lesotho

 The consequences of tax abuse

 Tax abuse (evasion and avoidance) is increasingly being recognised as a significant barrier to development.
 Government revenue in low and middle -income-countries relies more heavily on corporate tax than in high-income-countries, and tax abuses by international players can have a much more significant impact on their ability to accrue government revenue and invest in healthcare and education (Moore, 2015).
 African countries particularly suffer from the consequences of tax abuse.
 Many countries have signed unfavourable double tax agreements, which deprive the countries of their rights to accrue revenue from taxes (Tax Justice Network Africa, 2020).
-Our peer-reviewed research on Government Revenue and Development (GRADE) has demonstrated that an increase in government revenue in low-income-countries (e.g. through curtailing losses to tax abuse) can have a significant impact on their ability to provide Determinants of Health (e.g. sanitation and drinking water) and reduce under-5 (U5) and maternal survival rates.
+Our peer-reviewed research on Government revenue and Development (GRADE) has demonstrated that an increase in government revenue in low-income-countries (e.g. through curtailing losses to tax abuse) can have a significant impact on their ability to provide Determinants of Health (e.g. sanitation and drinking water) and reduce under-5 (U5) and maternal survival rates.

 The impact of tax abuses on Lesotho

 In 2020, the Tax Justice Network released a report on the State of Tax Justice (SOTJ).
 For the first time, the report revealed an account of how much each country loses annually to tax abuses.
 From the SOTJ report, we know that Lesotho suffers annual tax losses of \$279 US Million.
-We deflated this value into 2017 US Dollars (\$265 US Million), as this was the most recent year for which total government revenue figures were available, then converted this value into percentage of government revenue (26.1%).
-We then ran this percentage through our visualization tool as an increase of percentage of government revenue per capita to estimate the impact that curtailing these losses would have on Lesotho's ability to provide health determinants and increase survival rates.
-The figures we provided are analysed from 2002-2017, with the assumption that effects on health determinants and survival rates are not accrued for the first 5 years following an increase in revenue.
+We deflated this value into 2010 US Dollars (\$236 US Million), as the GRADE uses 2010 constant US.
+We then ran this figure through our visualization tool as an increase of annual government revenue to estimate the impact that curtailing these losses would have on Lesotho's ability to provide health determinants and increase survival rates.
+The figures we provided are analysed from 2003-2017, with the assumption that effects on health determinants and survival rates are not accrued for the first 5 years following an increase in revenue.
 This means that the results are projected over a ten-year period from 2008-2017.

 Impact on drinking water in Lesotho

-Projection for Lesotho: Basic water (SDG 6) Figure 1 Projection for Lesotho: Basic drinking water Impact on sanitation in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, on average 82,232 people (10,137 of which are children and 21,451 are women of reproductive age) would have access to basic sanitation if the revenue lost to tax abuses in Lesotho were curtailed.
-Using our GRADE tool, we can demonstrate that over a ten-year period, on average 75,227 people (9,250 of which are children and 19,624 are women of reproductive age) would have access to basic drinking water if the revenue lost to tax abuses in Lesotho were curtailed.
+Projection for Lesotho: Basic water (SDG 6) Figure 1 Projection for Lesotho: Basic drinking water Using our GRADE tool, we can demonstrate that over a ten-year period, on average 86,294 people (of which 10,553 are children and 22,514 are women of reproductive age) would have access to basic drinking water if the revenue lost to tax abuses in Lesotho were curtailed.
+Impact on sanitation in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, on average 93,592 people (11,460 of which are children and 24,420 are women of reproductive age) would have access to basic sanitation if the revenue lost to tax abuses in Lesotho were curtailed.
+Projection for Lesotho: Basic sanitation (SDG 6)

-Projection for Lesotho: Basic sanitation (SDG 6) Figure 2 Projection for Lesotho: Basic sanitation Impact on additional school years in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, 8,191 children would attend school for an extra year if the revenue lost to tax abuses in Lesotho were curtailed.
-Projection for Lesotho: Child school years (SDG 4)
+Figure 2 Projection for Lesotho: Basic sanitation Impact on additional school years in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, 8567 children would attend school for an additional year if the revenue lost to tax abuses in Lesotho were curtailed.